 I remained in France and managed to find a way to turn my total perception and understanding of my life around 180 degrees to allow me to improve every aspect of my life from that point on.
 What I didn’t anticipate was a change in how others that I had known and been friends with would alter that still sits awkwardly with me today.
 I can see this is a deeply rooted part of society that I had never had the misfortune to experience before, but surprised when I realised it taking place in my life.

 I began to notice that some couples that I believed to be good friends had not to be making contact with me.
 Once I had become aware of that, it became clearer that the same applied to more of my ‘friends.
 What had happened to create this avoidance of me in their social lives?
 My first thought was to throw in an idea that my ex was causing this impact with them and or, that I was seen to have acted or done something they considered to be bad enough to break contact with me.
-I was hurtful to feel that may have been the cause, but I had no real way to prove of disproving any of those possibilities, and to hold on to any was pointless and self-harming.
+I was hurtful to feel that may have been the cause, but I had no real way to prove or to disprove any of those possibilities, hold on to those feelings was pointless and self-harming.